 Orumyeh Lake a salted lake with salt beaches and improbable bathing spots (gender separate, of course).
 Numerous migratory birds stop there on their long trip for some rest and food.

-Babak Castle breathtaking castle, nested on a rocky peak at an altitude of 2,700 m.
+Babak Castle breathtaking castle, nested on a rocky peak at an altitude of 2,700 m (In Kaleibar).
 Babak was apparently one of the last Zoroastrian heroes fighting the Islamic invasion, 1400 years ago.
 A 2-hours walk to get up there, but definitely worth it.
 What a view !

 Kandovan a troglodytic village 2 hours away from Tabriz.
 Great for discovering both the odd beauty of the place and the daily life of an Iranian village, among sheep, donkeys, hens and cats...
 Women in printed chadors can go outside and playing kids are all around.
 Mullahs obviously don't bother going there too often.
 Resistant walking shoes are mandatory if you want to climb up the village.
 A living example of human adaptation to exceptionally unusual natural surroundings, Kandovan village is located 50 km to the south of Tabriz, Osku, on the northern slopes of a valley at the foothills of Mount Sahand.
 A river originating from the Sahand peaks passes through the valley.
 There are a number of natural springs to the north of the river, the water from which has traditionally been used for the treatment of kidney stones, according to the locals.
 The physical structure of the village looks like images from fairy tales.
 Natural cones, scattered over a vast area, serve as human dwellings on rock formations which themselves seem to have been the work certain sculptors.
 The road from Tabriz goes through this natural artwork.
 On getting nearer to the dwellings, the visitor finds out that large families are living inside two or three of these hollow interconnected cones with features such as openings on their surface playing the role of actual windows.
 The lowest cones are used as stables and those on top as the living quarters.